Russia intensifies its attacks in Zaporizhzhia Oblast. Will there be an offensive of a large scale?

 Petro Andryushchenko shared a video of a large number of Russian troops transferring from Russian-occupied Novoazovsk, through Mariupol and Donetsk Oblast, to the occupied Polohy District, which is located nearer to the frontline in eastern Zaporizhzhia Oblast.

 At the same, Russia has increased its air strikes against Zaporizhzhia.
 This has caused many civilian casualties and infrastructure damage.
 On Sept.
 23, Russian troops used highly destructive guided aerial weapons against Zaporizhzhia.
-Prior to that, the city had only been targeted with drones and missiles.
+Prior to that, the city had only been targeted with and missiles.

 Ivan Fedorov is the Governor of Zaporizhzhia Oblast.
 According to him, guided aerial bombs launched by Russia reach the city in minutes.
 These bombs are nearly impossible to shoot down and Russia produces them in large numbers.